 St. John's Wort can be effective against mild or moderate depression and may possibly relieve hot flashes.
 But it can also interact with other medicines and should be taken under a doctor's supervision.

 Fiber supplements can be very useful for the large percentage of generally older Americans who don't get enough.
 We can't guarantee they are harmless but they would certainly be better than medicating the problem.
-But, honestly, it just isn't that hard to get enough in your diet.

 The 10% of the population who drink to excess really should be taking daily multivitamins.
 This is partly because alcohol interferes with absorption, and partly because they aren’t getting enough calories from real foods.

 Melatonin is useful for some people, who experience roughly 8 minutes more sleep time.
 But if the recommended dose doesn't work, don't double it.
 It will either work for you at the recommended dose or not.
 And if it's not helping after a couple of weeks, drop it.

 And as we noted in Six Things Employees Should Know about Antibiotics, probiotic supplements are a very wise idea for employees taking antibiotics.
 Ironically, pouring bacteria down your throat is (at least in that circumstance) more beneficial than any megavitamin or mineral.

 With these exceptions, most people should be getting enough vitamins (and prebiotics, which feed probiotics) in a balanced diet, but a few cents a day of an “insurance” multivitamin pays for itself just in the psychological benefit of not worrying about that.
 However, the story changes when we talk about megavitamins, and especially when we talk about other supplements.

 2. Almost every megavitamin which once showed “promise” in fighting cancer, heart disease, etc. doesn’t.
 Quite the opposite, they may cause harm.